billthefarmer/blog/diary/content/using/index-page.md

 ---

 You may use an index page.
-If an index page is set the app will start on that page unless receiving media from another app.
+If an index page is set the app will start on that page unless receiving media from another app.See [Links][1] for the syntax for links to other diary entries and external sites.

+[1]: #links